Charing Cross railway station: Location

 Charing Cross station is located at the western end of the Strand in the City of Westminster, east of Trafalgar Square and northeast of Whitehall.
 It is close to the Embankment Pier, providing river services along the River Thames.
 The railway leads directly out onto Hungerford Bridge and across the river towards the London Borough of Lambeth.

 The station code is CHX.
 It is one of twenty stations in Great Britain that are managed by Network Rail and is the 15th busiest station in the country.
 A number of key bus routes run in the area, and are designated "Trafalgar Square for Charing Cross".

 History

 The station was planned as the London terminus of the South Eastern Railway (SER).
 They had wanted to extend the line from Bricklayers Arms towards Hungerford Bridge, but a bill presented in 1846 was unsuccessful.
-In 1857, they proposed to Parliament that they would build a railway terminus in the West End, hoping to use Victoria, before reaching an agreement with the London, Brighton & South Coast Railway to build a line west from London Bridge.
+In 1857, they proposed to Parliament that they would build a railway terminus in the West End, hoping to use Victoria, before reaching an agreement with the London, Brighton and South Coast Railway to build a line west from London Bridge.